ddehanne/systematic-research-overview/README.md

 **Signal Evaluation:**
 - 10 competing hypotheses tested under strict OOS criteria
-- Information Coefficient (IC) and Information Coefficient Information Ratio (ICIR) used as quality measures
+- Information Coefficient (IC) and IC Information Ratio (ICIR) used as quality measures
 - Transaction cost assumption: 5 bps per traded leg, equivalent to 10 bps round-trip
 - All candidates rejected post-costing due to turnover economics

 **Key Finding:** The evaluated signal candidates did not meet predefined expected net-performance criteria after the modeled transaction costs.
 The methodology is retained as a documented research and architectural reference.
-Published for architectural reference.

 ---